Submission Guidelines

 1.2.4 Case Studies

-AETR accepts case study submissions.
-The case study should be written for educational purposes, which addresses a decision-making problem, as well as include specific learning objectives and discussion questions.
-Teaching notes (please see section 1.3 on teaching notes) are required at the time of submission.
-In addition, an accompanying teaching video (i.e. highlighting the importance of the case study by the authors) is encouraged.
-All teaching notes, videos, and supplementary material will be available through AgEcon Search.
-Author(s) will have the option to make these materials by request only and accessible only by instructors and related professionals.
+Authors will have the option to make these materials available by request only and accessible only by instructors and related professionals (see Section 1.2.7).
 In this case, materials will be made available directly through the AETR web page.
 All case studies are reviewed by scholars experienced in either writing and/or using case studies.
 We highly encourage the testing of the case study in an educational setting prior to submission.
 Additional comments and documentation of the trial implementation may be incorporated into the teaching note.
 If actual names of individuals or organizations are used in a case study, the individuals or organizations should consider obtaining permission for use of names and any identifying information about individuals or organizations, making them also aware of the publication’s copyright agreement.
 The editor may ask for documentation about this based on the nature of the cases study and public availability of information.
-Authors are also responsible for assuring that any needed human subjects’ approvals are obtained.
+Authors are also responsible for assuring that any needed human subjects approvals are obtained.

 1.2.5 Teaching and Education Commentaries

 ATER accepts submissions for teaching and educational commentaries, which can include notes or short commentaries on pedagogy, practices in teaching, academics, evaluations of teaching effectiveness, educational methodology, curriculum development, Extension programming efforts and reviews of methods.
-In addition, we will accept submissions of commentaries on reviews and evaluations of agricultural and applied economics textbooks for use in the classroom.
+In addition, we accept submissions of commentaries on reviews and evaluations of agricultural and applied economics textbooks for use in the classroom.
 We encourage the submission of commentaries on open-access textbooks and similar materials.
 Commentaries are limited to 2000 words (excluding references).
-Commentaries will be primarily reviewed by Editorial Board Members, but external reviewers may be asked to review a submission when it is deemed appropriate by the Editor.
+Commentaries will be primarily reviewed by members of the Editorial Board, but external reviewers may be asked to review a submission when it is deemed appropriate by the Editor.
 Submissions that provide reviews and content overviews on substantive issues, new ideas, and meta-analyses will also be considered and not restricted to the 2000-word count.

 1.2.6 Themed Sections or Feature Articles